-For the Year Ended December 31, 2021
+For the Three Months Ended March 31, 2022

-April 30, 2022
+May 29, 2022

-Spectra7 Microsystems Inc. Management's Discussion and Analysis For the Year Ended December 31, 2021
+Spectra7 Microsystems Inc.

+Management's Discussion and Analysis For the Three Months Ended March 31, 2022

-This management's discussion and analysis ("MD&A") of financial condition and results of operations of Spectra7 Microsystems Inc. ("Spectra7" or the "Company") was prepared by management as at April 30, 2022.
+This management's discussion and analysis ("MD&A") of financial condition and results of operations of Spectra7 Microsystems Inc. ("Spectra7" or the "Company") was prepared by management as at May 29, 2022.
 Throughout this MD&A, unless otherwise specified, "Spectra7", "the Company", "we", "us" or "our" refer to Spectra7 Microsystems Inc. and its subsidiaries.
-This MD&A should be read in conjunction with the audited consolidated financial statements of the Company and notes thereto as at December 31, 2021 (the "Financial Statements").
-In preparing this MD&A, we have taken into account information available to us up to April 30, 2022 unless otherwise stated.
+This MD&A should be read in conjunction with the audited consolidated financial statements of the Company and notes thereto as at December 31, 2021 (the "Annual Financial Statements") and the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2022 and 2021 (the "Interim Financial Statements" and, together with the Annual Financial Statements, the "Statements").
+In preparing this MD&A, we have taken into account information available to us up to May 29, 2022 unless otherwise stated.